THE ACUTE CHARM OF RUIN & DEVELOPMENT

 With development as the prism for examining these questions, my photographs focus on people and places precariously situated on the economic and social edge of touristic Old Havana or located within Central Havana, a traditionally proletariat district now undergoing large-scale structural and socio-economical change, particularly along the Malecón.
 Development has been progressing speedily in the opening of 2017.
 Historic structures holding dozens of families are slated to be knocked down for parking structures to facilitate new hotels.
 Some properties appear already abandoned, but people live in the crumbling hulks, by now stripped of marble detailing and once-exquisite ceramic tiles, even stairs gone.
 Signs announcing Se vende crop up on every block.
 Many were regal establishments.
 What does future regality look like?
 Where do the inhabitants go?

-“The Acute Charm of Ruin & Development” will comprise 25–35 large- and medium-scale prints combining image and text (“field notes”).
+“The Acute Charm of Ruin & Development” is comprised of 25 photographs combining image and text (“field notes”).
 Its aesthetic approach plays with the codes of neoclassical ruin painting.
-Within that painting tradition, ruins are utopian, just as modern Cuba has always been a utopian endeavor.
-A solo exhibition in Oklahoma City is planned for July 2018.
+Within that painting tradition, ruins are utopian, just as modern Cuba has always been an utopian endeavor.
+A solo exhibition of the series is planned for July 2018 in Oklahoma City.